 Underwater equipment is unlikely to be robust enough to withstand the consequences of a nearby initiation of most large NEQ, threat spectrum UXO (such as WWII-era naval mines).
-Therefore, the prospective UXO risks posed to underwater equipment are also classified as HIGH in all depths of water.
+Therefore, the prospective UXO risks posed to underwater equipment are also classified as HIGH and/or MEDIUM in all depths of water.